 The poem begins with the speaker stating that she is on one side of the world.
 From her place there she is speaking to her lover, who is by the necessity of the scenario, on the other side.
-In this first stanza, she appears sure of herself, she knows where she is and where her lover is, and is willing to speak across the distance.
+In this first stanza, she appears sure of herself, she knows where she is and where her lover is and is willing to speak across the distance.
 But, by the second stanza, the situation is less stable.
 The speaker is unsure of how she is supposed to feel, or at least how to put her feelings into words.
-She tries feeling both happy and sad, but neither seems to fit.
+She tries to feel both happy and sad, but neither seems to fit.

 This is where the poem’s brilliance shines through.
 Duffy’s speaker is thinking about her current state of being and how one thing stays the same, but nothing else does.
 Rather than saying “I am singing” or “will be” or “was,” she says “I singing.”
 This way she doesn’t have to think about the tense, as it’s always going to change.
 There is another element of her present which is hard for her to get at: the words of the song.
 She knows that there is no real way for her to put them out into the world as they are so tied down to her emotions.

-In the last lines, the speaker describes drawing closer to her lover only through using her emotions to imagine the journey she’d take to get to them.
+In the last lines, the speaker describes drawing closer to her lover only by using her emotions to imagine the journey she’d take to get to them.
 She would have to traverse the great distance and the “dark hills.”
 There would be dangers involved.
 The poem concludes with the speaker making the statement, “this is what it is like or what it is like in words.”
 She knows that anything she has said about love does not even come close to representing how she actually feels, but the words are the only option she really has.

-Analysis of Words, Wide Night
+Words, Wide Night Analysis